St. Maria Goretti

 Adaptive Faith Formation Class

+The classes are held during Sunday Family PREP time following the 9:30 Mass.
+The children will learn about our faith and be prepared to receive their Sacraments during their second year of study.
 If your child is not on the Autism spectrum but does have special needs please contact us.
 We will find a way to share our faith with them!

 Catechesis of the Good Shepherd (CGS) is a worldwide Montessori-based method of religious formation for children ages 3-12, where children can grow in their relationship with God through a deep engagement in Scripture and Liturgy.
 CGS is based on the belief that God and the child are already in a relationship.
 They only need the guidance and vocabulary to enable them to give expression to it.
 This is done by means of two things: a prepared environment called an Atrium and a trained catechist whose sources are Scripture and Liturgy.
 The Atrium contains materials that are handcrafted models of articles used in the Church’s worship such as altar, baptism, liturgical colors, etc. The environment also contains materials relating to the Scriptures such as parables, prophecies, geography of Israel and the life of Christ.

 The catechist offers presentations to the child using the materials.
 These presentations are chosen to communicate the essentials of our faith in a manner appropriate to the child’s development.
 The child is then invited to internalize and respond to the presentation by working with the materials themselves.
 CGS is divided into three levels: Level 1 for ages 3-6, Level 2 is for ages 6-9 and Level 3 for ages 9-12 .

 Paperwork: Registration, Student Release Form, COVID 19 Forms:PREP Registration 2023-2024

 CGS/ Kindergarten: https://stmariagoretti.net/catechesis-of-the-good-shepherd/

 Resource Guides now available in English and Spanish on the